benduong2001/benduong2001.github.io/food_recommendation.md

 * This makes sense, as most of these words have negative connotations, and even more impressively, it manages to pick out words that aren't just negative "emotional" words (like worst, or bland)- it also includes words that are otherwise arguably neutral but deemed negative *in the context of food at a restaurant* (overpriced, burnt, dry, cold)
 * This demonstrates our intricate feature engineering process was successful in extracting meaningfulness from the unstructured text data of the google reviews.

-## **User - Restaurant Interaction Prediction**
+## **Sub-Project 2: Predicting if a User will visit a Restaurant**

-* This 2nd task determines how likely a given user would dine at a given restaurant (regardless if their eventual opinion), based on the user's history of previosuly chosen restaurants (if available) and the restaurant's history of customers.
+* This 2nd task on user-restaurant determines how likely a given user would dine at a given restaurant, based on the user's history of previosuly chosen restaurants (if available) and the restaurant's history of customers.
 In other words, [***collaborative filtering***](https://en.wikipedia.org/wiki/Collaborative_filtering).
 * Unlike the previous task, this one will employ more advanced deep learning and pre-trained ML tools.

 ### **Word2Vec**